divijan/throttling-service/README.md

 costly to call (~250ms per request), so consider caching SLA requests.
 Also, you should not query the service, if the same token request is already in progress.
-7. Consider that REST service average response time is bellow 5ms, ThrottlingService shouldn’t impact REST service SLA.
+7. Consider that REST service average response time is below 5ms, ThrottlingService shouldn’t impact REST service SLA.

 Acceptance Criteria
 -------
-1. Implement `ThrottlingService`
+1. Implement `ThrottlingService`.
-2. Cover the code with the tests that prove the validity of the code
+2. Cover the code with the tests that prove the validity of the code.
-3. Implement the load test that proves that for *N* users, *K* rsp during *T* seconds around *T\*N\*K* requests were successful.
-Measure the overhead of using `ThrottlingService` service, compared with same rest endpoint without `ThrottlingService`
+3. Implement the load test that proves that for *N* users, *K* RPS during *T* seconds around *T\*N\*K* requests were successful.
+4. Measure the
+overhead of using `ThrottlingService`, compared with same rest endpoint without `ThrottlingService`.

 Our actual REST services use scala/java, spray, akka, maven.
 For this assignment you can use any frameworks you prefer.